 MB, Peking University Health Science Center, 2001

 Dr. Liu has been investigating methodological and substantive issues to improve the estimation and estimates of all-cause and cause-specific child mortality, particularly in settings with inadequate CRVS, and has been generating high impact scientific evidence in this area.
 As an extension of this work, she has also been working on strengthening CRVS in low- and middle-income countries.
 Recently, Dr. Liu has become increasingly interested in the complex and joint effects of biosocial etiologies of the leading causes of child mortality, e.g. preterm birth.
-She has published 35 peer-reviewed articles, and first-authored 12 of them.
-Dr. Liu’s publications have collectively received more than 9,000 citations to date and have been reported by major media outlets, such as New York Times and BBC News.
+Her research has collectively received more than 13,000 citations to date and has been reported by major media outlets, such as New York Times and BBC News.
 Dr. Liu’s research has been and continues to be supported by the Bill and Melinda Gates Foundation, Global Affairs Canada, Johns Hopkins University, National Institute of Health, and World Health Organization.

 Honors and Awards

 • First authored one of the 25 most cited Lancet articles published since 2012 (based on Scopus, available at: http://www.journals.elsevier.com/the-lancet/most-cited-articles/, accessed on May 24, 2017)